gadetmartin/Portfolio/Projects/BUT in Computer Science/Blockade Game/README.md

 - [presentation_slide.pdf](presentation_slide.pdf)
 Document containing the slides from every team and explanations about parts of the game's development
 - [video_demo](https://youtu.be/ZJ2nOxEonsE)
-YouTube video showing a demonstration of the menus and the game
+Video showing a demonstration of the menus and the game

 ---